jgoerzen/configfile/README.md

 ## <a name="history"></a>History

 This module is based on Python's [ConfigParser][] module.
-I had earlier developed an OCaml implementation as part of my [MissingLib][] library.
+I had earlier developed an OCaml implementation as part of my MissingLib library at gopher://gopher.quux.org/devel/missinglib.

 [configparser]: http://www.python.org/doc/current/lib/module-ConfigParser.html
-[missinglib]: gopher://gopher.quux.org/devel/missinglib

 While the API of these three modules is similar, and the aim is to preserve all useful features of the original Python module, there are some differences in the implementation